seerhein-lab/micgwaf/micgwaf-core/src/docs/components.md

 In micgwaf, a component needs to follow the component contract, laid out in the interface de.seerheinlab.micgwaf.component.Component.

-A component typically has a constructor with the id of the component and the parent component as parameter (for page components instantiated by micgwaf, such a constructor is required).
+A component should have a constructor with the id of the component and the parent component as parameter (for page components instantiated by micgwaf or for components in component libraries, such a constructor is required).
 The id can be null, although for most components this is not recommended.
 The parent may be null only for standalone components like page components.
 There is a bi-directional relation between parent and child components.